-A. WRITTEN LETTER OF NOTICE
+D. WRITTEN LETTER OF NOTICE OF ALLEGATIONS

-If the initial incident report or investigation report determines there is sufficient information establishing that a Student Code of Conduct violation may have occurred, the Office of Student Conduct will issue charges of alleged violations.
+If the initial incident report or investigation report determines there is sufficient information establishing that a Student Code of Conduct violation may have occurred, the Office of Student Conduct will issue a list of alleged violations.
 Students will receive, via their University email, a written notice containing a description of the alleged misconduct, the rules of conduct allegedly violated, and the approximate date, time and place of occurrence.
-This notice will include a reasonably sufficient interval to allow the student to prepare a response to the allegation(s), typically three to five days.
+This notice will include a reasonably sufficient interval to allow the student to prepare a response to the allegation(s), typically three to ten days.
 Offenses occurring at the end of any semester will be adjudicated within a time frame deemed appropriate and reasonable by the Office of Student Conduct.
 If group conduct is under review, the leader and advisor(s) of the student group shall be notified in writing of the specific violations.
 All allegations of violations of the Student Code of Conduct shall be heard by a University hearing officer or board under the supervision of the Assistant Dean.
 The scheduling of conduct meetings and hearings by a hearing officer or board is at the discretion of the Office of Student Conduct.
-Students will be given the opportunity to (1) waive their right to a hearing, accept responsibility for the violations, and accept outcomes from the hearing officer; (2) to accept responsibility for the violations and seek review of sanctions offered by presenting their situation in a sanctioning hearing; or (3) request a formal hearing to challenge the information presented in the initial incident reports.
-Formal hearings will be granted for cases where a loss of housing, suspension, or expulsion are a potential outcome.
-Students who face other outcomes may also request a formal hearing; however, consideration will be given to the reason for the request, the facts in disagreement, and/or the ability to include additional information unavailable to the original hearing officer.
+Students in cases that do not involve sexual misconduct allegations, will be given the opportunity to (1) waive their right to a hearing, accept responsibility for the violations, and accept outcomes from the hearing officer; (2) to accept responsibility for the violations and seek review of sanctions offered by presenting their situation in a sanctioning hearing; or (3) request a formal hearing to challenge the information presented in the initial incident reports.
+Students may request a formal hearing when the facts are in disagreement, and/or to have the ability to include additional information unavailable to the original hearing officer.
 Any student or student group representative who fails to appear at an initial conduct meeting will be automatically scheduled for a second conduct meeting.
 Any student or student group representative who fails to appear at the second scheduled conduct meeting, a sanctioning hearing, or a formal hearing, consents to the resolution of said case in their absence.
 Should the student or student group be suspended or expelled as a result, they may request a de novo hearing during the time of the appeal period as noted in the outcome letter.

-B. CONDUCT MEETING
+E. CONDUCT MEETING

-During the informal conduct meeting, the accused student or group meets with a hearing officer to review reported details, address questions about process, and discuss their personal level of responsibility.
-In addition, the accused student is expected to state whether they are or are not responsible for the alleged violation(s).
+During the informal conduct meeting, the respondent student or group meets with a hearing officer to review reported details, address questions about process, and understand their perspective about what happened, including their personal level of responsibility or nonresponsibility.
+Therefore, the responding student is expected to state whether they are or are not responsible for the alleged violation(s) during this time or in a subsequent follow up meeting.
 Students will be apprised of the expected range of sanctions possible for the listed violations.
-If the student accepts responsibility and the sanctions for the Student Code of Conduct violation(s), no formal hearing will occur.
+If the student accepts responsibility and agrees to the sanctions for the Student Code of Conduct violation(s), no formal hearing will occur.
 If the student accepts responsibility for the agreed upon violations but not the sanctions, the student can request a sanctioning hearing.
 If the student does not accept responsibility for the violations, this conduct meeting will then serve as a pre-hearing conference to support the student in explaining the hearing process and to complete the formal hearing request.

-C. SANCTIONING HEARING
+F. SANCTIONING HEARINGS